US shoppers sharply boosted spending at retailers in July despite higher prices

 Inflation-adjusted wages have increased slightly from a year ago.
 Upper-income households have also seen their wealth increase, with stock prices and home values having jumped in the past three years.
 Increases in wealth can encourage more spending.

-Auto sales jumped 3.6% last month, the largest increase since January 2023, a sign that rising inventories of cars on dealer lots are boosting purchases.
+Auto sales jumped 3.6% last month, the largest increase since January 2023.
+It marked a rebound from the previous month, when a cyberattack involving many dealerships slowed sales.

 Financial markets had plunged earlier this month on fears surrounding the economy after the government reported that hiring was much weaker than expected in July and the unemployment rate rose for a fourth straight month.